lukareeze/hola-vida/README.md

 hi people

-i'm just learning and without knowing much where to begin
+i'm just learning and without knowing much how or where to begin